leisiamedeiros/docker-composers/README.md

 # Docker composers

-> RUN YOUR SERVICES ON LOCALHOST WITH DOCKER
+> RUN YOUR SERVICES ON LOCALHOST WITH JUST [Docker](https://www.docker.com/get-started) and [Docker-Compose](https://docs.docker.com/compose/)

-This is where we can save our docker composers to use when we want!

-You can use this composers to help your daily developement with your services on localhost without needing to install it!!
+#### You can use this composers to help your daily developement with your services on localhost without needing to install it!!

-You just need [Docker](https://www.docker.com/get-started) and [Docker-Compose](https://docs.docker.com/compose/)

 ### Composers List
 - [RabbitMQ](#rabbitmq)